 Years

 Building and constructions 20

+Vehicles 5

-Furniture, fixtures and other equipment 10
+Furniture and fixtures 10

 Computer equipment 4

+Other equipment 10

 Residual value, useful life and methods of depreciation are reviewed at each reporting date, and adjusted prospectively if appropriate.

 An item of the building and equipment and any significant part is derecognized on sale or when no future economic benefits are expected from its use or sale.
 Any gain or loss at derecognition date of the asset (calculated as the difference between the net gain obtained from the sale of the asset and its book value) is included in the statement of income when the asset is derecognized.